 What exactly is digital transformation and how does it affect healthcare?
-In case you need a brief recap, digital transformation is the way technology impacts an industry, in this case healthcare.
+In case you need a brief recap, digital transformation is the way technology impacts an industry, in this case, healthcare.

 While doctors and researchers have always been onboard with the latest and greatest, especially when it comes to helping patients, the same can’t be said for pharmaceutical companies and health insurance.
 Luckily, even these walls are breaking down for the better.
 From blockchain records to telemedicine, let’s examine 5 of the key trends in this industry.
-Image via pixelsMedical records are held to the highest standards of privacy and security.
-In our new age of digital connectedness, how do we protect the data that matters the most to us?
-One possible answer is blockchain.
-MedPage Today calls blockchain the “holy grail” for electronic medical records and with good reason.

 What is blockchain?
 It’s actually the science behind popular cryptocurrencies like Bitcoin.
-In simple terms, it’s a better way to store, share, and protect data, especially data that’s being sent between multiple groups such as with medical records.
+In simple terms, it’s a better way to store, share, and protect data, especially data that are being sent between multiple groups such as medical records.
 There are many startups like Medicalchain which are trying to make this the new reality, but only time will tell if they can overcome oppressive regulation.

 As the costs of healthcare continue to rise, people are looking for new ways to interact with their healthcare providers.
-One popular choice is through telemedicine.
+One popular choice is telemedicine.
 With telemedicine, you can access a doctor or nurse in just a few clicks from your smartphone or computer.
-Then, you can voice or video call with a provider to get the diagnosis or prescription you need all without leaving your home.
+Then, you can voice or video call a provider to get the diagnosis or prescription you need all without leaving your home.

 This is a great alternative to waiting in long lines at urgent care, and it’s also much more affordable.
 However, we still are only seeing telemedicine in limited areas.
 For things like dental care, vision, and more, you’ll still need to see a provider in-person.
 Luckily, HealthMarkets offers an amazing option for finding low-cost dental insurance.